HomeBlogHow Much Do Private Lenders Charge?

 • Loan is given rush priority

-There’s also a mortgage broker fee that needs to be added to the total.
+The total must include the mortgage broker fee.
 These are roughly equal to the lender fee.
 This means that the total for lender and broker fees will usually range from 4% to 8%.
-The money goes to pay the administrative staff and agent as well as the mortgage broker.
-This is the team that’s involved in arranging the product.
+The money goes to pay the administrative staff, agent, and mortgage broker.
+This team arranges the product.

-Remember Mortgage Broker Store supplies private mortgages and buys houses for cash in the GTA.
+Remember, Mortgage Broker Store supplies private mortgages and buys houses for cash in the GTA.
 There’s no real estate agent to deal with and no commission to pay with us.
-We buy houses for cash.

 About Jonathan Alphonso